Codesigning the TGMS

 End-to-end journey maps

-End-to-end journey maps offer a glimpse into what the ideal user experience is desired for applicants, reviewers, and research administrators.
-They are a great visual tool to represent what the TGMS team heard from current systems users.
+End-to-end journey maps offer a glimpse into the ideal user experience for applicants, reviewers, and research administrators.

 The applicant

-Applicants want a flexible solution that allows them to access all funding opportunities with a single username and password as well as a re-useable (create only once) profile.
-They want a flexible portal that allows them to easily collaborate with other funding opportunity participants.
-Applicants also want to be kept in the loop about the status of their submission as it goes through the grants management lifecycle.
+Applicants seek a flexible solution that allows them to access all funding opportunities with a single username and password along with a reuseable profile that only needs to be created once.
+They also want a dynamic portal that facilitates seamless collaboration with other funding opportunity participants.
+Additionally, applicants value transparency and wish to stay informed about the status of their submission as it goes through the grants management lifecycle.

 A map depicting the ideal experience of a candidate with the new solution when performing tasks such as finding appropriate funding opportunities, submitting an application, collaborating with peers and managing funds.